Device registration and app re-signing

 The following diagram displays the entire app re-signing flow in App Center.
 Let's go over these steps in more detail.

 App re-signing only applies when you want to distribute an iOS app to specific test devices.
 In the diagram, you want to distribute an app release to the devices of Tester 1 and Tester 2.
 To do this, you sign your app with an ad hoc provisioning profile.
 This provisioning profile has a list of unique device identifiers (UDIDs).
 Only devices that are on that list are "provisioned," or able to install the .ipa.
 App Center can detect whether a device is provisioned, because we know the UDID of the device from when the tester first registered their device with App Center.
-If we detect that the device that the tester is using is not on the list of provisioned devices for the .ipa they want to download, then we show the message "The developers are working on a version for your device."
+If we detect that the device that the tester is using isn't on the list of provisioned devices for the .ipa they want to download, then we show the message "The developers are working on a version for your device."

 - Register the devices in your Apple developer account.